reemsakr/Storefront-Backend/README.md

 npm run start
 ```

-Now, check if Postgres has the database `store`, if not create it:
+Now, check if Postgres has the database `database_dev`, if not create it:

 ```bash